 Although you can have underfloor heating fitted in most places, it might mean a lot of upheaval and high costs, especially if it's being fitted retrospectively to an existing room.

+The exact cost of the system itself will depend on the size of the space and how well it's insulated.
 Larger rooms or those that aren't insulated might require bigger systems or ones with higher wattages, which will cost more.
-The owners we spoke to generally see it as a luxury extra rather than a home-heating essential.

 Our guide to details more on this, but we recommend speaking to a heating engineer as a first port of call, to decide whether the work and cost of underfloor heating will make it prohibitive for your home.

 Running costs for underfloor heating depend on many of the factors we've mentioned above: how many rooms it's in, the insulation of the room and floor, the size of the room, whether it's replacing radiators and, of course, how much you have it switched on.
 Electric underfloor heating in particular can be quite expensive to run (water systems tend to be cheaper to run), so it's worth bearing this in mind before having it installed.

 As with central heating systems, you can get a programmable thermostat for your underfloor heating.
 This will enable you to turn it on and off exactly when you need it, as well as changing the temperature, so you can maximise the efficiency and keep running costs down.